 If you’re visiting Tulum in October, be forewarned that it’s hurricane season.
 October is also a wet month and the rain may derail some of your plans so it’s best to be flexible.
 That said, once the rain clears, you may still get some great weather for lounging on the beach.

-There are definitely fewer crowds and more accommodation options (plus great deals!) so this is a good time if you’re looking for a quiet, budget getaway in Tulum.
+As there are fewer tourists you have more accommodation options (plus great deals!) so this is a good time to visit Tulum if you’re looking for a quiet, budget-friendly getaway.

 October is your last chance to spot nesting sea turtles and baby turtles hatching and returning to the sea.
 There’s also a three-day Turtle Festival to celebrate everything about these cute creatures.